eshwen/SemivisibleJets/README.md

 tar -xvzf MG5_aMC_v2.6.1.tar.gz
 ```

 In the folder created, the run command is `./bin/mg5_aMC`.
-Copy the model files from `SemivisibleJets/` into `models/` with
+Copy the model files from [here](MG_models/SemivisibleJets) into `models/` with

 ```bash
 cp -r ../SemivisibleJets/MG_models/DMsimp_* ./models/
 ```

-The input/config files for the s- and t-channel processes are specified in `SemivisibleJets/MG_input/`.
+The input cards for the s- and t-channel processes are specified in [MG_input/](MG_input/).
 In these files, the number of events, output directory, as well as other parameters, can be changed.

 Run one of the configs with